Fireplace Maintenance and Safety

-- Fireplace coals can remain hot enough to start a fire up to three days, so always wait at least that long before removing the ashes.
-At that point, open the damper so that the airborne ash will be drawn up the chimney instead of into the room.
+- Fireplace coals can remain hot enough to start a fire for up to three days, so always wait at least that long before removing the ashes.
+At that point, close the damper to prevent cold air in the flue from stirring up excess dust while you're removing the ashes.
 Be sure to wear a dust mask and open a window in the same room as the fireplace to prevent negative air pressure.
 Use a shovel to scoop the ashes into a metal container.
-Store the container far from combustible materials and surfaces, and wood floors.
+Store the container far from combustible materials and surfaces and wood floors.

 - Never use a vacuum to clean up ashes, because live coals may remain in those ashes.

 - Have a certified chimney sweep inspect and clean the chimney when necessary.
 Have him show you how to check it yourself, too.
 The chimney should be checked at least once a year or after about 80 fires.